diz-vara/CarND-P5/README.md

 ```
 But calculations performed that war were too slow - only 3-5 frames per second.

-Then I decided to try 'batch calculations' (as we use batch mode in ANNs), and rewrite detection fucntion so,
+Then I decided to try 'batch calculations' (as we use batch mode in ANNs), and rewrite detection function so,
 that it collects a bunch of features (all sliding windows from one scale), and then performs
 `svm.predict` on the resulted array.

-With this optimization I achieved a speed of 11 - 15 frames per second (on i5 descktop CPU).
+With this optimization I achieved a speed of 11 - 15 frames per second (on i5 desktop CPU).

 #### 3. Additional filtering

-This detector (as every other one) is not ideal: it reports a numbwer of false positives, and
+This detector (as every other one) is not ideal: it reports a number of false positives, and
 misses some vehicles (false negatives).

-To improve situation, I used heatmap, averaged over time with exponentioal decay:
+To improve situation, I used heat-map, averaged over time with exponential decay:
 ```
    heatmap = heatmap * tau + new_heatmap_
 ```